lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 UNION ALL is an operator that returns values from two or more tables by combining SELECT statements while returning its duplicate values.
 The difference between UNION and UNION ALL lies in the returning of values; UNION doesn't return its duplicate values, whereas UNION ALL does.
+- Display the numbers in table_1 and table_2 by returning their duplicate values

 ```sql
 SELECT column-1, column-2, ..., column-n